quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part98_15.6_Code_Listi.md

 #### Sound Conversion of Numerical Data

-Background context: The text mentions converting numerical data to sound using an applet, where columns of \([t_i, x(t_i)]\) are processed into sounds.
+Background context: The text mentions converting numerical data to sound using an applet, where columns of $[t_i, x(t_i)]$ are processed into sounds.
 This provides a way to hear the difference between harmonic and non-harmonic motions.

 :p How do you convert numerical data to sound?
 ??x